JardaniWorld/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script executes to check for a file beginning with a word
+This script executes to display lines in a file matching a word